sebastienros/parlot/README.md

 ### Versions

-The benchmarks were executed with the following versions
+The benchmarks were executed with the following versions:

 - Parlot 0.0.19
 - Pidgin 3.0.0